Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

   3. The range of sequence numbers needed and the buffering requirements will depend on the manner in which a data transfer protocol responds to lost, corrupted, and overly delayed packets.

+> #### 3.2.1.1 GBN

 - Go-Back-N (GBN): the sender is allowed to transmit multiple packets (when available) without waiting for an acknowledgment, but is constrained to have no more than some maximum allowable number, N, of unacknowledged packets in the pipeline.
 ![GBN](/images/computer_networking_topdown/GBN.png)

-1. Sequence numbers in the interval [0, base-1] correspond to packets that have already been transmitted and acknowledged.
+1. Sequence numbers in the interval [0, base-1] correspond to packets that have already been <mark>transmitted and acknowledged</mark>.
-2. The interval  [base, nextseqnum-1] corresponds to packets that have been sent but not yet acknowledged.
+2. The interval  [base, nextseqnum-1] corresponds to packets that have been <mark>sent but not yet acknowledged</mark>.
-3. Sequence numbers in the interval  [nextseqnum , base+N-1] can be used for packets that can be sent immediately, should data arrive from the upper layer.
+3. Sequence numbers in the interval  [nextseqnum , base+N-1] can be used for packets that <mark>can be sent immediately</mark>, should data arrive from the upper layer.
-4. Finally, sequence numbers greater than or equal to  base+N cannot be used until the packet with sequence number base has been acknowledged.
+4. Finally, sequence numbers greater than or equal to  base+N <mark>cannot be used</mark> until the packet with sequence number base has been acknowledged.

 -  the range of permissible sequence numbers for transmitted but not yet acknowledged packets can be viewed as a window of size N over the range of sequence numbers.

 ![GBN_FSM](/images/computer_networking_topdown/GBN_FSM.png)

+> #### 3.2.1.2 Selective Repeat

-- As the name suggests, selective-repeat protocols avoid unnecessary retransmissions by having the sender retransmit only those packets that it suspects were received in error (that is, were lost or corrupted) at the receiver.
+- As the name suggests, selective-repeat protocols avoid unnecessary retransmissions by having the sender <mark>retransmit only those packets that it suspects were received in error</mark> (that is, were lost or corrupted) at the receiver.

 - The SR receiver will acknowledge a correctly received packet whether or not it is in order.
 Out-of-order packets are <mark>buffered</mark> until all packets with lower sequence numbers are received, at which point a batch of packets can be delivered in order to the upper layer.
   - How Selective Repeat Works
     - Sender
       1. Data received from above.When data is received from above, the SR sender checks the next available sequence number for the packet.
-If the sequencenumber is within the sender's window, the data is packetized and sent; other-wise it is either buffered or returned to the upper layer for later transmission,as in GBN.
+If the sequence number is within the sender's window, the data is packetized and sent; other-wise it is either buffered or returned to the upper layer for later transmission,as in GBN.
       2. Timeout.Timers are again used to protect against lost packets.
-However, each packet must now have its own logical timer, since only a single packet will be transmitted on timeout.
+However, each packet must now have <mark>its own logical timer</mark>, since only a single packet will be transmitted on timeout.
       3. ACK received.If an ACK is received, the SR sender marks that packet as having been <mark>received</mark>, provided it is in the window.
-If the packet's sequencenumber is <mark>equal to send_base</mark>, the window base is moved forward to the unacknowledged packet with the smallest sequence number.
+If the packet's sequencenumber is <mark>equal to send_base</mark>, the window base is moved forward to the <mark>unacknowledged packet with the smallest sequence number</mark>.
 If the window moves and there are <mark>untransmitted packets</mark> with sequence numbers that now fall within the window, these packets are transmitted.
     - Receiver
       1. Packet with sequence number in [rcv_base, rcvbase+N-1 ] is correctly received.In this case, the received packet falls within the receiver's window and a selective <mark>ACK</mark> packet is returned to the sender.
 If there are previous packets not received, the packet in the middle is buffered.
 If this packet has a sequence number <mark>equal to the base of the receive window</mark> , then this packet,and any previously buffered and consecutively numbered packets are delivered to the upper layer.
 The receive window is then moved forward by the number of packets delivered to the upper layer.
-      2. Packet with sequence number in [rcv_base-N, rcv_base-1] is correctly received.In this case, an ACK must be generated, even though this is apacket that the receiver has previously acknowledged
+      2. Packet with sequence number in [rcv_base-N, rcv_base-1] is correctly received.In this case, <mark>an ACK must be generated</mark>, even though this is apacket that the receiver has previously acknowledged
       3. Otherwise.
 Ignore the packet.

-- The lack of synchronization:Consider what could happen, for example, with a finite range of four packet sequence numbers, 0, 1, 2, 3, and a window size of three.Suppose packets 0 through 2 are transmitted and correctly received and acknowledged at the receiver.At this point, the receiver’s window is over the fourth, fifth, and sixth packets, which have sequence numbers 3, 0, and 1, respectively.
-Now consider two scenarios:
-  1. The ACKs for the first three packets are lost and the sender retransmits these packets.
-The receiver thus next receives a packet with sequence number 0—a copy of the first packet sent.
-  2. In the second scenario, the ACKs for the first three packets are all delivered correctly.
-The sender thus moves its window forward and sends the fourth, fifth, and sixth packets, with sequence numbers 3, 0, and 1, respectively.
-The packet with sequence number 3 is lost, but the packet with sequence number 0 arrives—a packet containing new data.
-  3. Since the receiver cannot "see" the actions taken by the sender.
-All the receiver observes is the sequence of messages it receives from the channel and sends into the channel.
-As far as it is concerned, the two scenarios are identical.

-- window size must be less than or equal to half the size of the sequence number space for SR protocols.
+- window size must be less than or equal to <mark>half the size of the sequence number space</mark> for SR protocols.

+> ## 3.3 TCP

-- TCP is said to be connection-oriented because before one application process can begin to send data to another, the two processes must first <mark>“handshake”</mark> with each other—that is, they must send some preliminary segments to each other to establish the parameters of the ensuing data transfer.
+- TCP is said to be <mark>connection-oriented</mark> because before one application process can begin to send data to another, the two processes must first <mark>“handshake”</mark> with each other—that is, they must send some preliminary segments to each other to establish the parameters of the ensuing data transfer.
 - The TCP “connection” is not an end-to-end TDM or FDM circuit as in a circuit-switched network.
 Instead,the “connection” is a <mark>logical</mark> one, with <mark>common state</mark> residing only in the TCPs in the two communicating <mark>end systems</mark>.
 - A TCP connection provides a <mark>full-duplex service</mark>: If there is a TCP connection between Process A on one host and Process B on another host, then application-layer data can flow from Process A to Process B at the same time as application-layer data flows from Process B to Process A.
 - A TCP connection is also always <mark>point-to-point</mark>, that is, between a single sender and a single receiver.
 So-called “multicasting”—the transfer of data from one sender to many receivers in a single send operation—is not possible with TCP.
-- The maximum amount of data that can be grabbed and placed in a segment is limited by the maximum segment size (MSS).
+- The maximum amount of data that can be grabbed and placed in a segment is limited by the <mark>maximum segment size (MSS)</mark>.
 - The MSS is typically set by first determining <mark>the length of the largest link-layer frame</mark> that can be sent by the local sending host (the so-called maximum transmission unit, MTU), and then setting the MSS to ensure that a <mark>TCP segment</mark>(when encapsulated in an IP datagram) plus <mark>the TCP/IP header length</mark> (typically 40 bytes) will fit into a single link-layer frame.
 - Note that the MSS is the maximum amount of
 <mark>application-layer data</mark> in the segment, not the maximum size of the TCP segment including headers.
-- a TCP connection consists of <mark>buffers, variables, and a socket connection to a process</mark> in one host, and another set of buffers, variables, and a socket connection to a process in another host.
+- a TCP connection consists of <mark>buffers, variables, and a socket connection to a process</mark> in two hosts of a connection pair.
 - The TCP segment consists of <mark>header fields</mark> and a <mark>data field</mark>.
 - When TCP sends a large file, such as an image as part of a Web page, it typically <mark>breaks the file into chunks of size MSS</mark> (except for the last chunk, which will often be less than the MSS).